fehzitu/Simple-Dart-Studies/README.md

 ## 🌐 Dart (zero to code)

-This repository This contains my way of seeing and studying Dart, starting from absolute zero and going to a point where I can program comfortably.
+This repository contains my way of seeing and studying Dart, starting from absolute zero and going to a point where I can program comfortably.

 ## 🎯 Idea